 While the 17th doesn’t have ‘outstanding’ tourist attractions it is a fun neighborhood to walk around and to wander.
 In this neighborhood you’ll find a lot of street and food markets, a couple of parks and some lovely cafés.

 While I think you should avoid one part of the 18th (around the Boulevard Barbès and the train stations) you should love the other part of it: Montmartre.
 Montmartre is the fun, quirky and artistic home of Paris where you’ll find lots of street artists, unique restaurants and a lot of art galleries.
 Of course we can’t forget the center of Montmartre: the Sacre Coeur – a beautiful basilica on the top of a hill in Montmartre.
-In the 18th Arrondissement you’ll also find the famous Moulin Rouge.
+In the 18th you’ll also find the famous Moulin Rouge.

 Again: if I were you I would stay away from the parts close to the train station for your own safety.
 A highlight of the 19th is the Buttes-Chaumont park, which is a beautiful spot in Paris, where you will not find many other tourists.
 You’ll also find a lot of markets around the 19th arrondissement, for example the Marché Joinville and the marché Jean-Jaurès.

 Everyone knows the 20th arrondissement by the famous Cimetière Père-Lachaise where you’ll find the tombes of Jim Morrison, Edith Piaf and Chopin.
 Further than that the area is mostly forgotten about by tourists.
-Belleville is a small area in the 20th arrondissement where you should pay attention: prostitution is getting a bigger and bigger problem around this area and especially at night you have to wonder if you would like to spend your time there.
+Belleville is a small area in this area where you should pay attention: prostitution is getting a bigger and bigger problem around this area and especially at night you have to wonder if you would like to spend your time there.
 However Belleville DOES have a lot of cool and small hotspots and restaurants, lovely street art, a beautiful park and fun small alleys to wander through!